 Coat & Colors

 The Siberian’s Husky has a thick and dense double coat.
 The underlayer is soft and dense, and the outer layer is longer and straight.
 Together, they make a weatherproof jacket that protects his body in the extremely cold Siberian conditions.
-The Husky loves the cold weather, but he could acclimatize to a warmer climate if he had to.
+In fact, they are one of the few breeds that thrive in colder weather.
+The Husky loves the cold weather, but he could acclimatize to a warmer climate if needed.

 His coat takes many different colors, with black, gray, white, brown, red, sable, and agouti (wolf coloring) being the recognized colors.
 Huskies usually inherit a colored facial mask of some sort, including the gorgeous panda eye marking.
 Some Huskies can also come in a solid color.
 Huskies are also one of the few dog breeds that can inherit different colored eyes.
 This is a condition known as heterochromia.